What is this blog about?

 There is no permanent truth that will satisfy you forever.
 Don’t identify too strongly with your work.
 Stay fluid behind those black-and-white words.
 They are not you.
 They are a great moment going through you.
 A moment you were awake enough to write down and capture.

 – Natalie Goldberg, Writing Down the Bones: Freeing the Writer Within.

-This blog is a collection of moments; a real-time memoir.
+This is my series of moments; a real-time memoir.